 top of page

-Kitchen Design Insights: Why I Choose Durability Over Butcher Block Aesthetics
+Kitchen Design: Why I Prioritise Durability Over Butcher Block Looks

 As an interior designer, I've spent many hours creating spaces that are not only visually appealing but also functional and durable.
 Among all the rooms in a house, the kitchen stands out as one of the most challenging spaces to design.
 It's a place where style meets functionality, and where every element must be chosen with careful consideration.